hannazo/verbose-chainsaw/README.md

 ## License

-This project is licensed under the MIT license.
-Click [here](https://opensource.org/licenses/MIT) to read more.
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## How to Contribute